-Students in the Coordinated MA/MLIS Program concurrently pursue a Master of Arts in History and a Master of Library and Information Science degree, which are awarded simultaneously.
+Students in the Coordinated MA/MLIS Program concurrently pursue a Master of Arts in History and a Master of Library and Information Science degree (MLIS) through the School of Information Studies, which are awarded simultaneously.

 Minimum degree requirement is 30 graduate credits.
 Course distribution requirements are the same as those for Option A and B above, but 3 of the elective credits for Option A and 6 of the elective credits for Option B can be selected from:

 InfoSt 650 – Introduction to Modern Archives Administration

 InfoSt 850 – Seminar in Modern Archives Administration